 When registering or scheduling a patient, responsible Staff should inform all self-pay patients of this Policy, and, assist the self-pay patient in determining eligibility under this Policy.
-A “self-pay” patient does not have health insurance and does not receive benefits from a governmental assistance program, such as Medicaid, Family Health Plus or Child Health Plus.
+A “self-pay” patient does not have health insurance and does not receive benefits from a governmental assistance program, such as Medicaid, HMO/Managed Care program;

 Self-pay patients who reside in the Institution’s Service Area, as defined above, should complete an application for assistance under this Policy and any applicable governmental program and provide supporting documentation of identity, address, household income and household composition.

-Staff will refer patients who may be eligible for governmental assistance, such as Medicaid, Family Health Plus, or Child Health Plus, to the appropriate program, e.g., Fulton HRA Office for Medicaid or the Department of Managed Care.
+Staff will refer patients who may be eligible for governmental assistance, such as Medicaid, HMO/Managed Care program to the Department of Managed Care.

 Staff will review the application and determine if the patient qualifies for Charity Care or Financial Aid under this Policy.